Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Problem Statement

-Where $x_j$ are unlabeled instances, $y^\prime$ and $c^\prime$ denote novel predictions and novel classes, respectively, and $Y$ is the set of all predictions for instances in $\mathcal{D}_u$.
-Instances (e.g., sentences) are denoted as $x_j=\{w_1,\dots,w_n\}$ where $w_i$ is the $i^{th}$ word of sentence $x_j$ with length $n$.
-Each sentence contains an entity pair -- a head entity $e_h$ and a tail entity $e_t$ -- and the predicted relationship $y_j$ links the two entities, producing a fact triplet $\langle e_h, y_j, e_t \rangle$.
-Following \citet{orca}, we assume there is no distribution shift between the labeled and unlabeled data (i.e., known relation classes found in labeled data also occur in the unlabeled data).
+where $x_j$ are unlabeled instances (e.g, sentences), $y$ and $y^\prime$ denote known and novel predictions, $c$ and $c^\prime$ denote known and novel classes, respectively, and $\mathcal{Y}$ is the set of all predictions for instances in $\mathcal{D}_u$.
+Each sentence $x_j$ contains an entity pair---a head entity $e_1$ and a tail entity $e_2$---and the predicted relationship $y_j$ links the two entities, producing a fact triplet $\langle e_1, y_j, e_2 \rangle$.